HasaniStudios/tic-tac-toe-game/SOW.md

 # Scope:
 **Inclusions:**
 1. The game will include an indicator to which clients turn it is.
-2. The game will include a brief tutorial
+2. The game will include directions to play the game.
 3. Every player will have an icon for if they are circles or crosses
+  * A command-line output is instead how the client knows if they are O or X's.
-4. Every player will be able to click on a box for thier specific turn.
+5. Every player will be able to click on a box for thier specific turn.
+  * Player's instead don't click on box, but enter 1-9.

 **Exclusions:**
 1. The game will not have a match making system.